jerry871002/jodel-like-app/README.md

     minikube tunnel
     ```
 12. (Uncertain) If you are using a mac, you need to append `127.0.0.1 dab-project.io` to `/etc/hosts` file, which reqires root access to write.
 If you are using other operating systems, maybe you can directly start using the application by visiting http://dab-project.io/.
+13. Visit http://dab-project.io/ to start using the application!

 ## `k6` Performance Test